benjaminion/upgrading-ethereum-book/src/book.md

 It's certainly not an easy attack.
 Nonetheless it's easy to defend against, so we might as well do so.

 To prevent this, we assume a maximum feasible lookahead that an attacker might achieve, [`MAX_SEED_LOOKAHEAD`](/part3/config/preset#max_seed_lookahead) and delay all activations and exits by this amount, which allows time for new randomness to come in via block proposals from honest validators, making irrelevant any manipulation by the entering or exiting validators.
-With `MAX_SEED_LOOKAHEAD` set to 4, if only 10% of validators are online and honest, then the chance that an attacker can succeed in forecasting the seed beyond (`MAX_SEED_LOOK_AHEAD` ` - ` `MIN_SEED_LOOKAHEAD`) = 3 epochs is $0.9^{3\times 32}$, which is about 1 in 25,000.
+With `MAX_SEED_LOOKAHEAD` set to 4, if only 10% of validators are online and honest, then the chance that an attacker can succeed in forecasting the seed beyond (`MAX_SEED_LOOKAHEAD` ` - ` `MIN_SEED_LOOKAHEAD`) = 3 epochs is $0.9^{3\times 32}$, which is about 1 in 25,000.

 <a id="img_randomness_lookahead"></a>
 <div class="image" style="width:90%">